Choice number of Kneser graphs: Proofs

 We are now ready to conclude the proof.
 Denote by $U$ the event that there exists a proper coloring of $KG_{n,k}$ that respects the lists chosen as described in the beginning of the proof.

 provided $n$ is sufficiently large.
+Let us explain why does the inequality is valid in the third case.
+It is equivalent to showing that $sk^s u\log n<n^{k/s^3}.$ Note that $su\log n= o(n^2)$, and thus it is enough to show that $k^s<n^{k/s^3-2},$ or, equivalently, $s\log k< \big(\frac k{s^3}-2\big)\log n.$ Note that in the assumption $k>3s^3$ we have $s< \frac{k}{s^3}-2$.
+Since we have $\log k<\log n,$ the aforementioned inequality (and thus the displayed inequality) is valid.
 Thus, there exists a choice of lists of size $u/2$ each so that no proper coloring with such list is possible.
-This completes the proof of the theorem.\end{proof}
+This completes the proof of the theorem.\end{proof} +0.2cm {\sc Acknowledgements:} We thank the anonymous referees for carefully reading the text and pointing out several problems with the presentation.
+The research of the authors is supported by the grant RSF N 21-71-10092, \url{https://rscf.ru/project/21-71-10092/}